 Although the majority of candidates prefer TI BA II Plus Professional, we recommend you to choose a calculator that meets your preferences.
 Below, we describe both types of approved calculators.
-Get your calculator way before your exam and practice all way through your exam preparation using your calculator.
+Get yourself an approved calculator way before your CFA exam and use it oftentimes during your exam preparation.
 Also, bring your calculator on the exam day (the same one you were practicing with).

 Smart Preparation Starts With Smart Planning

 When your plans have this dangerous tendency to fall through - you need more than just timetabled topics!

 You need concrete readings assigned to concrete study weeks, weekly progress assessments,